milesj/dotfiles/readme.md

 - Tools: Homebrew, Git, Vim
 - Languages: Node.js, Ruby, PHP, Rust
 - Applications: Chrome, Firefox, Spotify, Slack, and many more
-- Atom Packages
+- Atom + VSCode Packages (apps must be installed first)

 ### Update ###

-This will update Homebrew, Atom, VSCode, and its packages, fetch the latest Git repository (will stash changes to avoid conflicts), and re-symlink.
+This will update Homebrew, Atom, VSCode, and any packages, fetch the latest Git repository (will stash changes to avoid conflicts), and re-symlink.

 ```